 Alana Folsom earned a BA in English from Bates College and an MFA in poetry from Oregon State University.
 While earning her MFA, Alana founded and served as Editor-in-Chief of 45th Parallel, OSU's literary magazine.
-Her work has been published in the Missouri Review, The Journal, Apogee, and others, and she was named a semi-finalist in the 2018 92Y Discovery/ Boston Review Poetry Contest; she is currently a poetry reader for Muzzle Magazine and a writing coach for the Posse Foundation.
+Her work has been published in the Missouri Review, The Journal, Apogee, and others, and she was named a semi-finalist in the 2018 92Y Discovery/ Boston Review Poetry Contest.
+She is currently a poetry reader for Muzzle Magazine, a writing coach for the Posse Foundation, and runs an insta account to talk about her favorite dirty lil poems @nsfwpoems.

 Originally from Los Angeles, she now lives in Somerville, MA with her fiancé and their cats, Birthday and Sourdough.